avril-m-harder/roh_inference_testing/simulated/stoffel_et_al_sheep_roh_AMH/README.md

+The code in this directory was taken directly from MA Stoffel's [sheep_roh](https://github.com/mastoffel/sheep_roh) repository.
+Scripts were updated to be compatible with SLiM v4 and with changing population sizes over time.

 # Code for:

 Stoffel, MA, Johnston, SE, Pilkington, JG, Pemberton, JM (2021): **Mutation load decreases with haplotype age in wild Soay sheep.**  *Evolution Letters.* https://doi.org/10.1002/evl3.229.